security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The ``location:humane_id:qa`` should include other location fields that give a researcher a quick, human readable way to understand a location.
-Best practice is to include the ``name:annotation``, :ref:`origin:location`, :ref:`geo_type:qa` and :ref:`id:entity` as this highlights the most important information while also creating a unique name due to the inclusion of ``id:entity``.
+Best practice is to include the :ref:`name:annotation <location-name-annotation>`, :ref:`origin:location`, :ref:`geo_type:qa` and :ref:`id:entity` as this highlights the most important information while also creating a unique name due to the inclusion of :ref:`id:entity`.
 SFM adopts this approach with :ref:`location:humane_id:qa` with entries in the field following the below format:

 .. admonition:: Example